joan-canellas-fontanilles/insights/README.md

 nx test insights-api
 ```

-The frontend e2e uses docker compose to initialize an environment with a container for the nestjs backend and another one with the mysql.
+The frontend e2e uses docker compose to initialize an environment with a container for
-Keep in mind that the tests will remove the docker environment after running and will remove the current dockers containers for this project.
+the Nest.js backend and another one for MySQL.
+Keep in mind that the tests will remove
+the docker environment after running and will remove the current dockers containers for
+this project.

 In order to execute: